jimbuckley412/Horiseon_Optimize_The_Future/README.md

 <INSTALLATION:> <h3 id="C3">Chapter 3</h3>
 I first created a Repositorygit in GitHub.
 I creatively named my Repository Horiseon_Optimization_Into_The_Future.
-I did not create a README.md.
+I did create a README.md.
 I then cloned the Repository onto my computer by going into the gitbash.
 I imput git clone Horiseon_Optimization_Into_The_Future I then went to the source code and copied the source code to the repository.